vecin2/em_automation/README.md

 - Drop the executable file within your `bin` folder of your current EM project (next to your ccadmin)
 -  Run `sqltask test-sql` from the command line.
 You should see a bunch of test running and you are ready to go!

-Note, you might get some failures when running the tests depending on the current version of the EM product you are running.
-This still show the tool is running fine and that you might have to make adjustments if you need to use those templates.
+***Note:** you might get some failures when running the tests depending on the current version of the EM product you are running.
+This is fine, it shows the tool is running as it should and that you might have to make adjustments to those templates if you to use them.*

+# Install as python
 drop it anywhere within your EM project.
 - Downl
 - Install [python3](https://www.python.org/downloads/) and make sure you remember the path where is installed.